"And if he won't tell them?"

 - Katherine Pierce from The Vampire Diaries employs this tactic many times, always with brilliant results but then she is a Magnificent Bastard.

-- Fiona from Burn Notice has played this role occasionally, although she generally prefers the More Dakka approach.
+- Fiona from Burn Notice has played this role occasionally, although she generally prefers the More Dakka or Stuff Blowing Up approaches to the team's problems.

 - Karen is sent by the Overlords in Falling Skies to play this role in order to get Ben away from the 2nd Mass.